tailsptit/StringEvaluation/README.md

 # StringEvaluation
-- Program is designed for evaluating value of an expression
+- Program is designed for evaluating value of an expression, using client-server model.
+- Client sends string expression using TCP.
+- Server accepts & evaluates expression and return value to client

 ## Introduction
 - Server receive string expression from client, evaluate expression